-Achilles tendon injury is common and it can affect everyone, whether you are an athlete or just going about your daily life.
+Achilles tendon injury can affect everyone, whether you are an athlete or just going about your daily life.

-In the event that your Achilles tendon breaks, you can hear a pop sound which is accompanied by a burning pain at the back of the ankle and lower leg; this can make it difficult for you to walk properly.
-Most of the times surgery is required to repair the injury, but the good news is that nonsurgical treatment is also a suitable alternative.
+In the event that your Achilles tendon ruptures, you can hear a pop sound accompanied by a burning pain at the back of the ankle and lower leg; this can make it difficult for you to walk properly.
+Most of the time surgery is required to repair the injury, but the good news is that nonsurgical treatment is also a suitable alternative.

 What are the Symptoms of Achilles Tendon Injury?

-Below are some of the common symptoms of symptoms of Achilles tendon injury:
+Below are some of the common symptoms of an Achilles tendon injury:

 - A limited range of movements when bending the foot

-- Difficulty bending the foot downward or "push off" the injured leg while walking
+- Difficulty bending the foot downward or 'push off' the injured leg whilst walking

 - The inability to stand on the toes of the injured leg